sbuss/bitmerchant-alerts/README.md

 # bitmerchant-alerts

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for alerting on blockchain events.

 ## Usage